ClaireaLLL/computing-work/The Masqueraded truth.md

   (Harry potter vibes)

   Agony.
 Pain.
 All virtual feelings.
 War was just around the corner.
-"You will never defeat us," he said, "not with all the information I gained."
+"You will never defeat us," he said, "not with all the information I have gained."

 (At this point its kinda obvious Zion has been, is, and will use her against her during war)